jasper7zhang/ProductsView-Project/README.md

 ![Product List Screenshot](ProjectImageDisplay.png)

-Potential Fixes:
+Encountered Issues?

-Make sure to use cd command to path to the right files.
-Check namings!
+1.Make sure to use cd command to path to the right files.
+Check namings.

-Make sure you install required things before launching, like express for backend.
+2.Make sure you install required things before launching, like express for backend.